vamsi8106/Segmentation-Model-with-Pre-trained-MobileNet-Encoder/README.md

 # Segmentation Model with Pre-trained MobileNet Encoder

 ## Introduction
-This repository contains code for training a segmentation model using a pre-trained MobileNet encoder on the ISIC 2016 dataset.
 The objective is to design a custom decoder that predicts segmented masks for the given dataset.
 The dataset consists of 900 training images with corresponding masks, and 379 test images with masks.

 ## Dataset Pre-processing and Custom Dataloader
 - The images are resized to 128x128 during pre-processing.